Robinyo/serendipity/website/docs/architecture-guide/access-control/design-document.md

   private boolean isCurrentUserManagerOfOwningUser(
       String currentSub, String owningUserSub) {
-    // Returns true if the current user is the manager (the managedBy value) of the
+    // Returns true if the current user is the manager (the owning user's `manager`
+    // Keycloak user attribute value) of the owning user.
+    //
+    // The owning user's manager is the value of the `manager` attribute on the owning
+    // user's Keycloak user record.
+It is the `sub` of the owning user's manager.
+    //
+    // Two sources, depending on implementation:
-    // owning user.
-The owning user's managedBy is either:
+    //   (1) The owning user's `manager` attribute is emitted into the token (as a claim,
-    //   (1) stored on the entity as ownedByManager (convenience field), in which case
+    //       or via a User Attribute mapper).
+In that case the helper reads it from the
+    //       token for the owning user (or, if the owning user is the current user, from
-    //       the check is: currentSub.equals(contact.getParty().getOwnedByManager()), or
+    //       the current user's token).
+The check is:
+    //         currentSub.equals(owningUserManagerFromToken(owningUserSub))
-    //   (2) looked up from the owning user's record (or a cached copy) at enforcement
+    //   (2) The owning user's `manager` attribute is read from Keycloak (or a cached
+    //       copy) at enforcement time.
+The check is:
+    //         currentSub.equals(owningUserManagerFromKeycloak(owningUserSub))
-    //       time: owningUser.getManagedBy().
+    //
-    // For the sketch, option (1) is assumed — the entity carries ownedByManager and the
+    // For the sketch, option (2) is assumed — the helper reads the owning user's
+    // `manager` attribute from Keycloak (or a cached copy), because there is no Serendipity
+    // `User` entity anymore and the owning user's `manager` may not be on the token.
+    // If option (1) is used (e.g. an Owner Attribute mapper emits `manager` into the
+    // token), the helper reads it from the token instead.
+    //
+    // If the entity carries `ownedByManager` as a convenience field (the owning user's
-    // check is a simple comparison.
-If option (2) is used, this helper takes the owning
+    // `manager` attribute's `sub` at entity creation time), the check is a simple
-    // user's managedBy as a parameter (or fetches it) instead of currentSub vs.
+    // comparison: currentSub.equals(contact.getParty().getOwnedByManager()).
+That is
+    // option (2)'s convenience-field variant.
+    //
+    // This helper is sketched, not specified — the implementation depends on whether the
+    // owning user's `manager` is on the token, on the entity (ownedByManager), or must be
-    // owningUserSub.
+    // fetched from Keycloak.
 See the Manager hierarchy (enforcement) section in Data model
     // additions.
-    // This helper is sketched, not specified — the implementation depends on whether
-    // ownedByManager is available on the entity or the owning user must be fetched. return false; // placeholder — replaced by the chosen option }
+    return false; // placeholder — replaced by the chosen option }
 }